 Resumes are an essential part of the job search and most applications require that you have this document for submission.
 Visit the Career Services Resume Resources page to see samples and learn more about perfecting your document.

-Titan Jobs powered by Handshake is a great place to start looking for job opportunities in the field you want to work.
-Employers seeking UW Oshkosh students to fill their vacancies post to Titan Jobs regularly.
+Handshake is a great place to start looking for job opportunities in the field you want to work.
+Employers seeking UW Oshkosh students to fill their vacancies post to Handshake regularly.

 Relocation Tools whether you want to stay local or venture out-of-state relocation tools can help you identify important aspects to think about in your search – salary comparisons, climate, school districts, crime rates and more.